 Need-based loans that are available to third and fourth year medical students.
 These loans are subsidized while the student is enrolled at least half-time at NEOMED.
 Repayment begins 3 months after the student is no longer enrolled at least half-time.
 The repayment length is 10 years (120 payments).
 The loan will begin to accrue interest once repayment begins.
 The interest rate on the NEOMED Loans is 5%.
 There is one loan opportunity with no interest that will be offered to those students that demonstrate the greatest financial need.

 LOANS FOR DISADVANTAGED STUDENTS

-Need-based loan that is available to medical students that come from a disadvantaged background.
+Need-based loan that is available to medical and pharmacy students that come from a disadvantaged background.
 Disadvantaged background includes students whose parents adjusted gross income is at or below 200% of the poverty guideline, students who are from a Medically Underserved Area, and students who are a first-generation college student.
 Parent information is required on the student’s FAFSA and need-based aid application in order to be considered.